 Guiding on Towton Battlefield Trail with my husband, Michael Doggett

-COVID-19: I’m taking provisional bookings for Wakefield and Towton walks in 2021, (no deposit required), in the hope that they can go ahead at least for small, socially-distanced groups.
-Last-minute changes of plan or cancellations due to Covid are to be expected, and will incur no penalty.
+COVID-19: I’m taking provisional bookings for Wakefield and Towton walks again, (no deposit required), in the hope that they can go ahead for small, socially-distanced groups.
+Last-minute changes of plan or cancellations due to Covid will incur no penalty.
 Meanwhile whet your appetite with a virtual visit to the castles of Sandal and Pontefract, Edward IV’s campaign trail from Wakefield to Towton, and the battlefields of Wakefield and Towton!